Iron Lung (video game)

 Iron Lung is a 2022 submarine simulation horror game developed and published by David Szymanski.
 The player controls an unnamed convict who explores an ocean of blood on a desolate moon in a small, rusty submarine nicknamed the "Iron Lung".

-The game was released for Windows on March 10, 2022.
-A Nintendo Switch port was released on December 19, 2022.
+It was released for Windows on March 10, 2022, with a Nintendo Switch port released on December 19, 2022.
+It was later released for the PlayStation 5 on October 15, 2025, and Android on December 12, 2025.
+Iron Lung received generally positive reviews.

+A film adaptation by Markiplier was released on January 30, 2026, with Szymanski assisting with the screenplay and making a cameo appearance.
+The film was a commercial success, but received mixed reviews from critics.